Fitzroy Gardens master plan implementation

 Treated stormwater from the tank under the new garden area will also be used in the public and staff toilets.

-Construction of both the new depot on the west side of the site and the visitor centre is scheduled to commence in January 2013 and be completed in April 2014.
+Construction of both the new depot on the west side of the site and the visitor centre commenced in January 2013 and is expected to be completed in mid-2014.
 Landscaping works for the new garden area will follow the completion of these facilities.

 For further information, please contact the City of Melbourne on 03 9658 9658 or email email@example.com.